Front End vs. Back End Development

 That’s nice if you want a text-based site, but what if you want to change the background color?
 That’s where CSS enters the picture.
 CSS is a language that determines how a page should look.
 Using CSS, Front End devs can code all the stylistic changes in one place without repeating that command every time you want a little style on your site.
 For example, it takes only a few lines of CSS to turn all our headlines blue.

-A Back End dev uses a set of programming languages to bring the Front End language of a developer to life.
+A Back End dev uses a set of Back End developer languages to bring the Front End language of a developer to life.
 While a Front End dev creates the user experience within a browser, the Back End dev is creating the logic that makes those requests a reality.
 In some ways, a Back End dev is creating the brains and logic of the website.

-TL;DR: A Back End dev uses Ruby, Python, PHP, SQL, and other programming languages to develop and maintain the Back End logic of a website.
+TL;DR: AWhat is a Back End developer?
+A Back End dev uses Ruby, Python, PHP, SQL, and other Back End programming languages to develop and maintain the Back End logic of a website.